 Instructions and Cautions

-3. Close the lid firmly until you hear it click shut and do not reopen it (Fig. 3).
+4. Close the lid firmly until you hear it click shut, and do not reopen it (Fig. 5).

-4. Gently shake the device for a couple of seconds to mix SaltPod contents with water in the upper tank.
+5. Gently shake the device for a second or two to mix the SaltPod contents with the water in the upper tank.

-8. Relax… Stand up straight and keep your head erect (Fig. 5).
+10. Relax… Stand up straight (Fig. 7).
+Look ahead and don’t bend over.
 Smile and breathe normally through your mouth.
-Now push the power button in half-way for just a moment and feel the suction, or you can push it in all the way right from the start.
+Now push the power button in half-way for a second or two and feel the suction.
+Or you can push it in all the way right from the start (press hard).
 Experiment and you’ll find what works best for you.

-9. A Naväge cycle can last from about 10 seconds to a minute, depending on personal anatomy and congestion.
+13. A Naväge cycle can last from 10 seconds to a minute, depending on your personal anatomy (such as a deviated septum), and how congested you are (the more congested, the longer the cycle).
 Most cycles last from 20 to 30 seconds.
 The cycle is complete when the upper tank is empty.

 - If you experience pain during use, stop immediately.
 If the pain continues, consult a health care professional.